Get a demo of Culture Amp

 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-The median eNPS score for organizations in this benchmark is -16 and is the lowest scoring group compared with other regions.
+The median eNPS score for organizations in this benchmark is -10 and is in the bottom 2% compared with other regions.

 How does Belgium 1000+ compare?

-On the lower side, people in Belgium 1000+ had much lower favorable scores than average in Action, Feedback & Recognition, and Company Performance.
+On the lower side, people in Belgium 1000+ had much lower favorable scores than average in Action, Company Performance, and Leadership.

-People working in Belgium 1000+ are less engaged than Nordic, Western Europe, Europe, and Oceania.
+People working in Belgium 1000+ are less engaged than Western Europe, Europe, Oceania, and Eastern Europe.

-The highest scoring question for Belgium 1000+ had 86% of people agreeing that they know what they need to do to be successful in their role (-1% compared to overall) while they were generally most positive about Growth.
+The highest scoring question for Belgium 1000+ had 90% of people agreeing that they can be their authentic self at work (+8% compared to overall) while they were generally most positive about Growth.

-People in Belgium 1000+ were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 26% of people disagreeing (+9% above average).
+People in Belgium 1000+ were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 31% of people disagreeing (+8% above average).

 How long do people stay?